NSW Southern Highlands – a Beginner’s Guide

 Bowral

-The largest of the Southern Highlands towns, Bowral is an excellent base if you want resort-style hotels and fine dining on your doorstep.
+Bowral, the largest of the Southern Highlands towns, is an excellent base if you want resort-style hotels and fine dining on your doorstep.
 It’s also a top choice for visitors without a car.

 The town is home to many well known Australians, with those from the arts best represented.